swilgosz/hanamimastery/data/episodes/55-handling-errors-best-practices.md

 ---
-id: 54
+id: 55
 aliases:
-  - "HMEP054"
+  - HMEP055
 published:
 author: swilgosz
 topics:
-  - "errors"
+  - errors
-  - "hanami"
+  - hanami
-title: "Exceptional Exceptions in Ruby!"
+title: Exceptional Exceptions in Ruby!
-excerpt: "Proper error handling in your application is often overlooked, but it's extremely important to not get crazy in maintaining your projects.
-Check out how you can put your error notifications to the next level in any ruby application."
+excerpt: Proper error handling in your application is often overlooked, but it's extremely important to not get crazy in maintaining your projects.
+Check out how you can put your error notifications to the next level in any ruby application.
 videoId:
-publishedAt: "2023-10-17"
+publishedAt: 2023-10-17
-modifiedAt: "2023-10-17"
+modifiedAt: 2023-10-17
 thumbnail:
   full: /images/episodes/51/cover-full.jpeg
   big: /images/episodes/51/cover-big.jpeg